Mathews2115/AutoDashBackEnd/readme.md

 # Speed up Boot times
 ## overclock?
+For some reason I cant get this to work yet....
 1. You'll need active cooling on the pi if you do this, otherwise it will throttle itself down as it turns into metal goo
 2. `sudo nano /boot/config.txt`
 3. add: